nikitastupin/pwnhub/writings/if-condition.md

 ## Further research

 What are the other ways an expression in the `if` condition can be misinterpreted?
+Probably, the https://yaml.org/spec/1.2.2/ specification will be helpful.